The Talk Test Explained: How to Gauge Effort Without Gadgets

 Two people running on the beach.

-Additionally, if you are following a training plan geared towards a specific race or fitness goal, the workouts may use qualitative terms to describe the intensity, such as “easy,” “medium,” or “hard” effort, and the talk test can be useful for ensuring you are exerting the approximate effort level prescribed in the workout.
+Additionally, if you are following a training plan geared towards a specific race or fitness goal, the workouts may use qualitative terms to describe the intensity, such as “easy,” “medium,” or “hard” effort, and the talk test can help ensure you are exerting the approximate effort level prescribed in the workout.

 Following a training plan as closely as possible is important for your success in reaching your goals.